-Electronic devices such as; cell phone, iPods, Gameboys, PSPs, MP3 players, and or any other gaming or musical device are not permitted on campus.
+While electronic devices such as cell phones, iPads, PSPs, tablets, and/or any other gaming or musical devices are permitted on campus, use within the learning environment is restricted.

 These electronic devices will not be allowed during the 3 minute transition or during any academic sessions.
 If a student uses an electronic device it will be confiscated and returned to the student at the end of the day.
 If the student violates the rule again, that student will not be allowed to bring any electronic devices back on our campus and the parent/guardian will be contacted by Administration.
 The third (3rd) violation will result in that electronic device being confiscated and only given back after the parent/guardian meets with Administration.